uwcartlab/webmapping/Chapter06/readme.md

 ###### Figure 3.8: Example Leaflet map with a finished legend

-> ### **Create an attribute legend for your Leaflet map based on the minimum, mean, and maximum attribute values across all attributes in your dataset (as in the Cartographic Perspectives companion tutorial).**
+> ### **Create an attribute legend for your Leaflet map based on the minimum, mean, and maximum attribute values across all attributes in your dataset.**

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Robert E. Roth \(reroth@wisc.edu\)._